xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

 application firewall (WAF) for Apache servers, is the de-facto standard for open-source WAF solutions.
 Recent work on the project has shifted focus toward providing a generic shared library that any web server can use to protect HTTP(S) requests.
-These instructions will touch on building and configuring libmodsecurity for a DreamCompute instance running Ubuntu 14.04.
+These instructions touch on building and configuring libmodsecurity for a DreamCompute instance running Ubuntu 14.04.

 Building libmodsecurity